pereznetworks/WeatherX/SSR.md

         - c: I of course choose neither...
           - the way of pain !!!
           - okay, it is a simpler setup, but it works!

+# Step 2: Upgrade to newest versions of all packages, webpack, babel, etc...

+    - 1: Resolve vulnerabilities ...
+      - a: use ncu -u and npm i to upgrade all packages and dependencies
+      - b: switch to @babel/core, @babel/preset-env, @babel/preset-react, @babel/register
+      - c: uninstall hooks
+        - does not seem to work properly after upgrade
+      - d: now nothing works...
+       - dooh!, !@#$%!!!!
+    - 2: port any code over to newer syntax
+      - a: this was frustrating at first.... but solution was simple...
+        - [Thanks to Webpack's really great documentaton][https://webpack.js.org/concepts]
+      - c: replace 'babel-register' with '@babel/register', where ever used
+      - d: reduce .baberc to most extreme basic
+        ```
+            {
+              "presets": [
+                "@babel/preset-env",
+                "@babel/preset-react"
+              ]
+            }
+        ```

+        # STEP 3 : Combining my React SSR FE with my Backend Server

+          - Task 1: wrap React SSR app in cluster abstraction : Throng
+            - a: wrapped index.js in basic throng starter code
+            - b: npm i --save throng
+            - c: run it to make sure it works

+          - Task 2: integrate backend server
+            - a: mkdir and copied to a backendServer folder
+            - b: changes to integrate backendServer
+              - i: remove root, '/', route path from backendServer/routes/index.js
+              - ii: change package target to server.js
+              - iii: change data\comfig.json to point ./backendServer/..
+              - iv: remove index.js, and npm package.json, etc..
+              - vi: merge backendServer/server.js with src/server.js code
+              - vii: move require @babel/register into app.get("/") route handler
+              - viii: use 'localhost:3000' in react axios call in src/Component/index.js
+            - c: npm run dev
+              - i: use nodemon --inspect
+              - ii cool ... front-end server starts and back-end starts
+              - iii: front-end react ui renders
+              - iv: data retrieved and ui components work

+          - Task 3: Document and have a beer!!
+            - 1: Preferably a stout beer